19 hours, 22 minutes

 Uranus rise and set in San Martín Base

-Uranus can best be seen in the hours just before sunrise.
-Visibility deteriorates as the sky gets brighter.
+Uranus can be seen for more than 4 hours during the night.
 It is very close to the horizon, making it fainter because the light has to cover a larger distance when traveling through the Earth's atmosphere.
 Make sure to get an unobstructed view with as little light pollution as possible.
 You may need binoculars.

 Time: